xsb/graffiti/README.md

 # graffiti

-graffiti sends ASCII-art texts to remote webserver logs using consecutive 404 errors.
+**graffiti** sends ASCII-art texts to remote webserver logs using consecutive 404 errors.

+Don't use this software to abuse other people's systems, this is not a DOS tool and it's not optimized for that use case.

 ## Example

 From your computer: